DaedalicEntertainment/unreal-coding-conventions/README.md

 ## 3. Includes

-3.1. __DO__ not include unused headers.
+3.1. __DO NOT__ include unused headers.
 This will generally help reduce the compilation time, especially for developers when just one header has been modified.
 It may also avoid errors that can be caused by conflicts between headers.
 If an object in the class is only used by pointer or by reference, it is not required to include the header for that object.
 Instead, just add a forward declaration before the class.

 3.2. __DO NOT__ rely on a header that is included indirectly by another header you include.